Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Acknowledgements

 \section{Acknowledgements}

 The author thanks Ognyan Stoyanov for useful discussions on the topic of symmetry groups of differential equations and helpful feedback on a preliminary version of this paper, as well as for much help with installation of the Fedora operating system prior to setting up and performing the computations described here.
+The author also thanks the editor and anonymous reviewers for their time and feedback.